TerenceP1/mandelbrotGPU2/README.md

 * Finish the binary conversion algorithm
 * Make a python program to convert raw data to images
 * Finish the io system
-* Note: Program has nit been tested nor debugged.
+* Note: Program has not been tested nor debugged.
 It is still in its early developmental stages.